 A final thing to remember about my results: They're real.
 Big companies talk about big increases, but they are almost never talking about what students did on actual SAT tests, but rather on phony tests that the company made themselves.
 A Wall Street Journal recently exposed this misleading practice and cited an objective study that found that the big companies are only actually getting about 30 points of improvement on average!
 Their big claims are not to be trusted.

-I offer my students not only in-person tutoring but also webcam tutoring.
+I offer my students not only in-person tutoring but also video tutoring over the web.
 While nothing beats face-to-face tutoring, I want to offer webcam tutoring since some families are too far away for me to travel to, and my technology allows me to do this better than most.